pesto-students/exercises-batch-8/README.md

 **2) How much code coverage is required?
 Comment.**

+In any programming, there is no guarantee that 100% of the code can be covered through testing.
+But the majority of the code should get covered.
+There is no right number to it.

+Less code coverage means you have a possibility to improve the coverage by refactoring your code and making it more testable.
+As the coverage increases, it might get difficult to cover it all, but that's fine.
+There can be situations that can not be tested depending on situations.

 **3) What kind of test is this?
 Explain your choice of answer.**
   #### Options:
   - End to end (E2E)